You Should, You Should!

-...is my first children's book I have ever contracted to get published, and had the pleasure of working with Publishing Company "Familius" to be published October 15, 2013 digitally and in print.
+You Should, You should! is my first children's book I have ever contracted for publishing, and I had the wonderful pleasure of working with publishing company "Familius" to be published October 15, 2013 digitally and in print.

-I've documented the whole process so you can watch it evolve from writing, to raw ugly sketch, to colorful painting, as well as hear my worries, fears, excitements, successes, publishing details, and learn what it's like to be a writer/illustrator WITH me since this is my first book!
-A huge plus has been the comments and help I've received from my followers. (thank you so much)
+I've documented the whole process so you can watch it evolve from writing, to raw ugly sketch, to colorful painting, as well as hear my worries, fears, excitements, successes, publishing details, and learn what it's like to be totally green writer/illustrator WITH me since this is my first book.
+A huge plus (for me) has been the comments and help I've received from my followers - I can't thank you enough!

 - Big News - publishers showing interest